MSc in Latin American Studies

 - The Politics of Brazil

-- State, organised crime and drug trafficking in Latin America
+- Revolution and Counterrevolution in Cold-War Latin America

-In addition to the three exams, students are required to submit a dissertation of 10,000 words.
+In addition to the three course assessments, students are required to submit a dissertation of 10,000 words.
 The preparation of this dissertation will allow students to develop a critical focus by examining a particular topic in depth.
 Click here to see the titles submitted by previous MSc LAS students.